MATH 115

 Max Enrollment: 24

-Prerequisites: Open by permission of the department to students who have completed a year of high school calculus.
-Students who have studied Taylor series should elect MATH 205.
+Prerequisites: Open to First-Year students who have completed a year of high school calculus, or by permission of the instructor.
 Not open to students who have completed MATH 116, MATH 205 or the equivalent.

 Distribution Requirements: MM - Mathematical Modeling and Problem Solving